 2013: Wasserman receives the Goldman Environmental Prize.

 Wasserman grew up in Little Village, a Chicano neighborhood in Chicago.
-She and her neighbors lived in the shadow of the Crawford Coal Plant, which opened in Little Village in 1924.
-In nearby Pilsen, the Fisk Power Plant had been burning coal since 1903.
+She and her neighbors lived in the shadow of the Crawford coal plant, which opened in Little Village in 1924.
+In nearby Pilsen, the Fisk power plant had been burning coal since 1903.
 Residents didn’t see any danger in the smokestacks, which emitted white plumes that looked like harmless clouds.

-In 1998, Wasserman wanted to spend more time with her newborn son, so she took a community organizer job at the Little Village Environmental Justice Organization (LVEJO) where she was allowed bring her baby along as she walked door-to-door getting to know local residents.
+In 1998, Wasserman wanted to spend more time with her newborn son, so she took a community organizer job at the Little Village Environmental Justice Organization (LVEJO) where she was allowed to bring her baby along as she walked door-to-door getting to know local residents.
 Then, when he was three months old, Wasserman’s son suffered his first asthma attack.
 Wasserman soon learned that his asthma was caused by environmental pollution in the neighborhood.

 Her job at LVEJO gave her the platform to educate citizens and policymakers about the high rates of asthma, high blood pressure, and bronchitis in Little Village that were caused by the harmful toxins emitted by the Crawford and Fisk plants.
 Wasserman continued walking the neighborhood, explaining to residents that they had the power and the right to fight for cleaner air.

-Then in 2002, a Harvard School of Public Health released a study that attributed 41 premature deaths and 2,800 asthma attacks each year to the plants.
+Then in 2002, a Harvard School of Public Health released a study that attributed 41 premature deaths and 2,800 asthma attacks each year to the two plants.
 These findings energized the community, giving them the hard data they needed to support their fight for clean air.
 Even when confronted by the scientific data, however, Mayor Richard Daley continued to ignore their efforts.

 After years of hard work and leadership in the fight against the coal plants, Wasserman was promoted to coordinator of LVEJO, overseeing all of the agency’s projects.
 Despite having additional responsibilities at LVEJO, she kept working to close the power plants.
 The campaign did not have a lot of money to spend, but made the most of their ability to speak up in creative ways.
 They lead “Toxic Tours” of industrial sites and hosted the “Coal Olympics” when Chicago made its bid for the 2016 Olympics.
 At the Coal Olympics, youth participants jumped over cardboard models of coal plants and mountains destroyed by mining.
 Despite these protests, local officials continued to protect the coal industry.